Find Affordable College Courses

 Read More…

-University of Rhode Island did quite well in this year’s ranking of the best schools for human development and family studies students.
-It came in at #8 on the list.
-URI is a fairly large public school located in the large suburb of Kingston.
+University of Rhode Island came in at #8 in this year’s edition of the Best Child Development & Family Studies Schools in the New England Region ranking.
+URI is a large public school located in the suburb of Kingston.

 The average amount in student loans that human development majors at URI take out is $24,530.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $267.